-Covid 19 coronavirus: Ashley Bloomfield to reveal latest number of cases
+Covid 19 coronavirus: 5 new virus cases and new 'mini-cluster' - wedding guests on alert

 Hipkins revealed more people on the group co-chaired by Heather Simpson and Sir Brian Roche to oversee the testing strategy.

-He said the group would focus on ensuring cases are quickly identified, equitable access to testing for Maori and Pasifika, and ensuring high-risk people, such as some border-facing workers were being tested.
+He said the group would focus on ensuring cases are quickly identified, identifying and minimising undetected community spread, having equitable access to testing for Maori and Pasifika, and ensuring high-risk people, such as some border-facing workers were being regularly tested.

 Members of the group, announced today, are: